interface360/xh-demystify-mulesoft-mcp/README.md

 ----
 # Let's Begin...
 ### Step 1
 - Lets create a Connected App.
-Login to Anypoint Platform -> Access Management -> Connected AppIf you already have an available Connected App in the Anypoint Platform, jump to step x)
+Login to Anypoint Platform -> Access Management -> Connected App.
+If you already have an available Connected App in the Anypoint Platform, jump to step 3)
 ### Step 2
 - Create an App and name it reference to MCP demo (ie: my-1st-mcp-client-app) and save the Client_ID and Client_Secret
 ### Step 3